ModificationStation/StationAPI/README.md

 Then add this to the end of your dependencies (~line 68):
 `modImplementation "net.modificationstation:StationLoader:1.2:dev"`

+You will likely also want to install HMI-Fabric (unofficial port to SL by calmilamsy) for debugging your items and recipes.
+If so, add this line after StationLoader's line:
+`modImplementation "net.glasslauncher:HMI-Fabric:5.0.1-Unofficial:dev`

 Then reimport your Gradle project.

 Proper documentation coming soon.